 - Pure Barre On Demand – Barre was created by a ballerina, and as such incorporates small, controlled movements similar to those found in ballet.
 Accordingly, Pure Barre is a lower impact workout compared to some of the other options listed above.
 Most barre fitness classes are hybrids consisting of ballet-inspired moves, Pilates, yoga, and strength training.
 Several of our moms prefer the small, isometric movements involved in barre for toning their bodies (especially their postpartum stomach) and losing weight while breastfeeding.

-- Peloton – Oh, how we want a Peloton bike!
-This is at the very top of many of our wish lists.
-If group or instructor workouts are your jam, but you simply cannot find the time to get to a gym during this season of life, a Pelton bike or treadmill is for you.
+- Peloton – If group or instructor workouts are your jam, but you simply cannot find the time to get to a gym during this season of life, a Pelton bike or treadmill is for you.
 The way Peloton works is that you purchase a bike or treadmill, have it shipped to your home, and then viola: instant access to 90+ live weekly classes and access to Peloton’s extensive on-demand library.
 It’s the most expensive on demand workout option on this list, but it looks incredible.
 A few of our moms who own a bike say Peloton is as great as it appears to be.
 It’s helped them lose weight while breastfeeding, while also getting in quality workouts with their favorite instructors from the comfort of their own homes.

 3. Fit Bit + Family Walks